War on terror: Libyan War

 An AV-8B Harrier takes off from the flight deck of during Operation Odyssey Lightning, 8 August 2016.

 NBC News reported that in mid-2014, ISIL had about 1,000 fighters in Libya.
 Taking advantage of a power vacuum in the center of the country, far from the major cities of Tripoli and Benghazi, ISIL expanded rapidly over the next 18 months.
-Local militants were joined by jihadists from the rest of North Africa, the Middle East, Europe and the Caucasus.
+Local militants were joined by jihadists from the rest of North Africa, the Middle East, Europe, and the Caucasus.
 The force absorbed or defeated other Islamist groups inside Libya and the central ISIL leadership in Raqqa, Syria, began urging foreign recruits to head for Libya instead of Syria.
 ISIL seized control of the coastal city of Sirte in early 2015 and then began to expand to the east and south.
 By the beginning of 2016, it had effective control of 120 to 150 miles of coastline and portions of the interior and had reached Eastern Libya's major population center, Benghazi.
 In spring 2016, AFRICOM estimated that ISIL had about 5,000 fighters in its stronghold of Sirte.

-However, the indigenous rebel groups who had staked their claims to Libya and turned their weapons on ISIL—with the help of airstrikes by Western forces, including U.S. drones, the Libyan population resented the outsiders who wanted to establish a fundamentalist regime on their soil.
+However, the indigenous rebel groups who had staked their claims to Libya and turned their weapons on ISIL, with the help of airstrikes by Western forces, including US drones, the Libyan population resented the outsiders who wanted to establish a fundamentalist regime on their soil.
 Militias loyal to the new Libyan unity government, plus a separate and rival force loyal to a former officer in the Gaddafi regime, launched an assault on ISIL outposts in Sirte and the surrounding areas that lasted for months.
-According to U.S. military estimates, ISIL ranks shrank to somewhere between a few hundred and 2,000 fighters.
-In August 2016, the U.S. military began airstrikes that, along with continued pressure on the ground from the Libyan militias, pushed the remaining ISIL fighters back into Sirte.
-In all, U.S. drones and planes hit ISIL nearly 590 times, the Libyan militias reclaimed the city in mid-December.
-On 18 January 2017, ABC News reported that two USAF B-2 bombers struck two ISIL camps 28 mi south of Sirte, the airstrikes targeted between 80 and 100 ISIL fighters in multiple camps, an unmanned aircraft also participated in the airstrikes.
-NBC News reported that as many as 90 ISIL fighters were killed in the strike, a U.S. defense official said that "This was the largest remaining ISIL presence in Libya," and that "They have been largely marginalized, but I am hesitant to say they have been eliminated in Libya."
+According to US military estimates, ISIL's ranks shrank to somewhere between a few hundred and 2,000 fighters.
+In August 2016, the US military began airstrikes that, along with continued pressure on the ground from the Libyan militias, pushed the remaining ISIL fighters back into Sirte.
+In all, US drones and planes hit ISIL nearly 590 times, and the Libyan militias reclaimed the city in mid-December.
+On 18 January 2017, ABC News reported that two USAF B-2 bombers struck two ISIL camps 28 mi south of Sirte, the airstrikes targeted between 80 and 100 ISIL fighters in multiple camps, a crewless aircraft also participated in the airstrikes.
+NBC News reported that as many as 90 ISIL fighters were killed in the strike, a US defense official said that "This was the largest remaining ISIL presence in Libya," and that "They have been largely marginalized, but I am hesitant to say they have been eliminated in Libya."

 American military intervention in Cameroon

-In October 2015, the U.S. began deploying 300 soldiers to Cameroon, with the invitation of the Cameroonian government, to support African forces in a non-combat role in their fight against ISIL insurgency in that country.
-The troops' primary missions will revolve around providing intelligence support to local forces as well as conducting reconnaissance flights.
+In October 2015, the US began deploying 300 soldiers to Cameroon, with the invitation of the Cameroonian government, to support African forces in a non-combat role in their fight against ISIL insurgency in that country.
+The troops' primary missions will focus on providing intelligence support to local forces and conducting reconnaissance flights.